gridsingularity/gsy-e/wiki/docs/assets-installation.md

   * **min_temp_C**: (default=50); minimum temperature of the heat pump storage.
 If the temperature drops below this point, the heat pump buys energy at any cost;
   * **max_temp_C**: (default=60); maximum temperature of the heat pump storage.
 If the temperature rises above this point, the heat pump does not buy any energy;
   * **initial_temp_C**: (default=50); initial temperature of the heat pump storage at the beginning of the simulation;
-  * **external_temp_C_profile**: (mandatory user input); external temperature that influences the efficiency of the heat pump.
+  * **source_temp_C_profile**: (mandatory user input); external temperature that influences the efficiency of the heat pump.
 If this parameter is selected, the external temperature is constant for the whole simulation run;
   * **tank_volume_l**: (default=50); volume/capacity of the thermal storage tank;
   * **consumption_kWh**: (mandatory user input); constant amount of energy the heat pump consumes to produce heat, in kWh (can be provided as a constant energy kWh value or as an energy consumption time-series profile, as a dictionary that follows the supported format);
   * **preferred_buying_rate**: (default=15); rate in cts/kWh that determines the [trading strategy](heat-pump.md#heat-pump-asset-trading-strategy);